nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `TAG` could be used to categorise items.
 EG: Duck can be tagged as meat.

 <a name="addexample1"></a>
-Example 1: Add an item using [Figure 1](#uiwithannotationpng) as the starting point.
+Example 1: Add an item using [Figure 1](#uiwithannotationpng) data set as the starting point.

 1. Type `add-i n/DUCK q/10 s/NTUC max/50 metric/KG t/meat t/food` in the [Command Box](#uiwithannotationpng).